With unemployment at record low levels in many areas of the country, could hiring teens be the solution to your staffing shortage?

 Do managers know the rules of interviewing?

 Even if you know the rules, every person in the hiring process at your company may not.
 Large companies with strong training programs have even fallen short when it comes to teaching managers what’s right and wrong with screening job candidates.
 The 2013 lawsuit against Abercrombie & Fitch in which an applicant wasn’t hired because of her headscarf serves as a great lesson: compliance concerns start the moment you write a job description and continue through the end of your relationship with the job candidate.

 Beyond reviewing the EEOC rules, I advise all companies, regardless of size, to invest in training for anyone who could become involved at any stage of the hiring process, and to ensure you have someone available to stay up to date on compliance fails at other organizations, too.
 Interview-related employer mistakes can get incredibly costly.
 The Abercrombie lawsuit cost the company $25,000 to settle, but much more in legal fees and bad PR.
 In May, 2018, a restaurant chain in Florida agreed to pay a $2.85 million settlement for telling job candidates that they didn’t hire “old white guys.”
 (Yes, I’m serious.)
 New class-action suits are also pending that focus directly on targeted ad placement.

 Any way you look at it, hiring can be a costly proposition for employers.
 It pays to stay up to date on all rules.

 For more information, please contact our HR experts at HR@Stratus.hr or watch our Facebook videos for up-to-date HR questions asked by employers and employees.
 To see more information about what you shouldn't ask in an interview, please see this article.

 Want to learn more about how Stratus.hr can help protect your business?
-Request a free quote today!
+Book a consultation today!